arijit1410/arijit1410.github.io/_publications/2009-10-01-paper-title-number-1.md

 [Download paper here](https://www.aclweb.org/anthology/P19-1241.pdf)

-Recommended citation: Chowdhury, Arijit Ghosh, Ramit Sawhney, Rajiv Shah, and Debanjan Mahata. "# YouToo? detection of personal recollections of sexual harassment on social media."
+Chowdhury, Arijit Ghosh, Ramit Sawhney, Rajiv Shah, and Debanjan Mahata. "# YouToo? detection of personal recollections of sexual harassment on social media."
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, pp. 2527-2537.
 2019.